sreehariskumar/AWS-VPC-Infra-Terraform-Configuration/README.md

 - Identification of each subnet block is achieved using the **count.index** block
 - The public subnets will be mapped with public ip using the **map_public_ip_on_launch** argument.

-- Similarly, the private subnets are created.
-- Public ip addresses will not be available for private subnets.
+- Similarly, the private subnets are created but, public ip addresses will not be available in private subnets.